katefike/sage/README.md

   <br> `DO_API_TOKEN`: Create a Digital Ocean API Key.
 It's located in the "API" portion of their menu.
   <br> `PROD_DO_SSH_KEY_ID`: Add the ID (AKA fingerprint)
   <br> `PROD_SSH_KEY_PUB` and `PROD_SSH_PRIVATE_KEY_FILE`: Create SSH keys for the production server.
+  TODO: Create env vars for the port IP addresses.
 3. Go to Digital Ocean and define a WAF
 n. **WARNING: THIS THIS STEP CAUSES DIGITAL OCEAN TO START CHARGING YOU FOR A SERVER ON A MONTHLY BASIS.** Run the script to create a Digital Ocean Droplet server.
 `bash scripts/ansible_create_droplet_prod.sh`